 In the summer, hiking, camping, fishing, and mountain biking are popular, along with indoor and outdoor rock climbing for the more adventurous.
-The fall in Colorado is known for being one of the most beautiful seasons, especially in the Rockies, where visitors and residents can enjoy watching herds of elk in front of a backdrop of colorful aspens.
+The fall in Colorado is known for being one of the most beautiful seasons, especially in the Rockies.
+Visitors and residents can enjoy watching herds of elk in front of a backdrop of colorful aspens.
 Winter is the season that most people associate with this state-Colorado skiing is famous for good reason.
 Here you’ll find over 32 ski resorts taking advantage of the fluffy powder Colorado’s climate allows.
 Though spring is one of the quieter seasons in Colorado, it is no less worthwhile.
 The melting mountain snow creates perfect conditions for whitewater rafting.
-Those interested in the local flora will enjoy the vast array of wildflowers that flourish during this time of year.
+Those interested in the local flora will enjoy the vast wildflowers that flourish during this time of year.

 Museums and Attractions

 There is plenty to see and do in Colorado, even on days when you need a rest from outdoor activity.
 The Denver Art Museum is a popular attraction, featuring twelve permanent collections and a constant rotation of temporary exhibitions.
-The Denver Museum of Nature and Science is another popular destination in the city, with educational exhibits available for young and old.
+The Denver Museum of Nature and Science is another popular destination in the city, with educational exhibits for young and old.

-Moving away from Colorado’s capital, you may want to spend an afternoon feeding giraffes at the #4 best zoo in North America, the Cheyanne Mountain Zoo in Colorado Springs.
+Moving away from Colorado’s capital, you may want to spend an afternoon feeding giraffe at the #4 best zoo in North America, the Cheyanne Mountain Zoo in Colorado Springs.
 Or, perhaps instead, you’ll meander through the streets of Estes Park, a mountain town on the outskirts of Rocky Mountain National Park filled with unique places to eat and shop.
-Whatever your interests, there’s sure to be something that piques them in Colorado.
+Whatever your interests, there’s sure to be something that piqued them in Colorado.